The Bang Calculus Revisited: Capturing Call-by-Name and Call-by-Value

 \comment{ The set of $\callbyname$-normal forms can be alternatively characterised by the following definition.
 The set of $\callbyvalue$-normal forms can be alternatively characterised by the following definition. }

-\paragraph{{\bf Embeddings}.} The CBN and CBV embedding into the $\BangRev$-calculus, written $\cbn{\_}$ and $\cbv{\_}$ resp., are inductively defined as:
+\paragraph{{\bf Embeddings}} The CBN and CBV embeddings into the $\BangRev$-calculus, written $\cbn{\_}$ and $\cbv{\_}$ resp., are inductively defined as:

-Remark that there are no two consecutive $\termbang{\!}$ constructors in the image of the translation.
+Both translations extend to list contexts $\ctxt{L}$ as expected.
+Observe that the terms of the $\BangRev$-calculus that are in the image of the embeddings never contain two consecutive $\termbang{\!}$ constructors.
 The CBN embedding extends Girard's translation to explicit substitutions, while the CBV one is different.
 Indeed, the translation of an application $\termapp{t}{u}$ is usually defined as $\termapp{\termder{(\cbv{t})}}{\cbv{u}}$ (see for example~\cite{EhrhardG16}).
 This definition does not preserve normal forms, \ie $\termapp{x}{y}$ is a $\callbyvalue$-normal form but its translated version $\termapp{\termder{(\termbang{x})}}{\termbang{y}}$ is not a $\bangweak$-normal form.
-We restore this fundamental property by using the well-known notion of superdevelopment~\cite{BezemKO03}, so that $\dBang$-reductions are applied by the translation on the fly.
+We restore this fundamental property by using the notion of superdevelopment~\cite{Hyland78,vanoostrom21}, so that $\dBang$-reductions created by the translation are executed on the fly.